Grief Statistics and Bereavement 2023 – USA, UK – Child Loss Stats | Medium Britta

 Losing your children is another type of loss that we perhaps don’t expect.
 We typically assume, naturally, that we will pass before our children do.

-But what our data showed is that the loss of a child is far less uncommon that you might expect.
+But our child loss statistics show that the death of a child is far less uncommon than you might expect.

 3.33% have experienced the loss of a son or daughter when they were over the age of 18 as well.